Uşak Express

 The Uşak Express, numbered B37 (Uşak Ekspresi), is a 168 km long regional passenger train operated by the Turkish State Railways, running from Basmane Terminal in İzmir to the town of Uşak.
 The train operates daily in each direction.
-Schedulled journey time is 5 hours and 35 minutes.
+Scheduled journey time is 5 hours and 35 minutes.

 Consists

 İzmir-Uşak regional train had many consists in the past.
 This is the current consist: